Multinational Corps Northeast: History

 Due to its geographical location, the only NATO HQ East of the former Iron Curtain, Multinational Corps North East has a key function in the integration of new NATO member states.
 This is reflected in the structure of its personnel.
 Officers and NCO's from the Czech Republic, Estonia, Latvia, Lithuania and Slovakia are serving at Multinational Corps North East.
 Since April 2004, the flags of Estonia, Latvia and Lithuania have been fluttering at the Headquarters.
 In January 2005, Slovakia joined Multinational Corps Northeast, whereas the Czech Republic - in October 2005.
 The US flag was hoisted in November 2006 indicating the US membership in the Corps.
 In July 2008, first Romanian officers arrived to serve at the HQ.
 In August 2009, Slovenia entered the MNC NE family.
 In January 2012, Croatia officially became the twelfth nation of the Corps.
 In July 2013, the flag of Hungary was hoisted in Baltic Barracks.
-Sweden, a non-NATO member, sent its representative to the Baltic Barracks in autumn 2014.
+Sweden, then a non-NATO member, sent its representative to the Baltic Barracks in autumn 2014.
 In 2015 Turkish, British, French and Dutch officers started their tours of duty in Szczecin.
 Canada, Iceland, Belgium, Norway and Greece joined the Corps in 2016.

 In 2005, during the Compact Eagle exercise, the headquarters achieved full operational capability.

 From January to August 2007 a considerable number of personnel from Multinational Corps Northeast were put at the disposal of International Security Assistance Force's headquarters in Kabul, Afghanistan.

 On 5 February 2015, a trilateral statement by the Corps Convention countries stated, in part, that: